Devkon69/Liquidcash/README.md

 2. For Windows: GUI client is available.

-2.1 Use the QT Executable file (titancoin-qt.exe) to run Titancoin GUI Wallet on your PC.
+2.1 Use the QT Executable file (liquidcash-qt.exe) to run Liquidcash GUI Wallet on your PC.

-2.2 Data Directory is located at: Users/your_windows_user/AppData/Roaming/titancoin
+2.2 Data Directory is located at: Users/your_windows_user/AppData/Roaming/liquidcash

 3. CLI Commands